sergiotaborda/lense-lang-docs/docs/content/properties.md

 }
 ~~~~

 This code is quite interesting.
 We define the accessor and the modifier explicitly.
 The modifier receives a parameter _(a)_ with the new value.
-You can call the parameter whatever you like and the type of the parameter is implicitly the same has the property.
-Then we make a simple validation and throw an exception if thee is a problem. the `value` parameter is a optional type, so we use Lense's type flow sensitivity to unbox the value and compare it to today's date _(b)_.
+You can call the parameter whatever you like and the type of the parameter is implicitly the same has that of the property.
+Then we make a simple validation and throw an exception if there is a problem.
+In this case, the `value` parameter is a optional type, so we use Lense's type flow sensitivity to unbox the value and compare it to today's date _(b)_.
 If all is well we assign the value the property _(c)_.

-Note than assigning a value to the property inside the modifier simply assigns it the the backing field, since otherwise it would cause a infinite recursion of calls to the modifier.
-This is why, in Lense, there is not special syntax to access or modify the backing field (no other meaning terminates).
+Note than assigning a value to the property inside the modifier simply assigns it the the backing field directly, since otherwise it would cause a infinite recursion of calls to the modifier.
+This is why, in Lense, there is not special syntax to access or modify the backing field (since no other meaning terminates).

 ## Properties Constructor